AeAether7/AeAether7.github.io/pages/Example Sheet.md

 - ### Perks:
   collapsed:: true
 	- Blaze of Glory: When below 25% HP, deal and take double damage
-	- Rapid Engage: Your Initiative roll is modified from 1D20 to 1D18+2
+	- Rapid Engage: Your Action Value roll is modified from 1D20 to 1D18+2
-	- Catch Me If You Can: Once per combat encounter, you can force an evasive roll to succeed
+	- Catch Me If You Can: Once per combat encounter, force an evasive roll to succeed
 	- Feedback Loop: Hitting an enemy with an ability refunds 20% of the energy used
 - ### Abilities:
+  collapsed:: true
 	-
 - ---
 - ### Image